Save up to 25% on costs by altering driving behaviour

 The company says that according to figures compiled from its customer base, the best drivers can reduce total operating costs by more than 12% but the worst drivers can easily drive up costs by more than 13%.
 For more tips on how to reduce fuel consumption, see our infographic.

-David Gladding, United Kingdom & Middle East Sales Director, said:
+David Gladding, Global Sales and Marketing Director, said:

 “There’s a growing awareness among fleets about the level of impact that driver behaviour can have on overall operating costs and these figures underline their concern.